↑

 Ingredients Equipment Instructions Nutrition

-Leftover rice is mixed with salted butter before being topped with fried eggs and a few optional ingredients like sesame oil, dark soy, and scallions.
-It’s a budget-friendly meal that’s quick and easy to make!
+Leftover rice is mixed with salted butter, then topped with fried eggs and optional ingredients like sesame oil, dark soy, and scallions.
+It’s a savory, budget-friendly meal that you can make in about five minutes.

 White Rice and Eggs